Tuannguyen2008/Build-a-Gantt-Chart/README.md

 - git clone https://github.com/Tuannguyen2008/Build-a-Gantt-Chart.git

 2. Check the Python File:
 - Open the buildAGanttChart.py file in a code editor (e.g., Visual Studio Code, PyCharm, or Jupyter Notebook).
-This file likely contains the code that reads the data from GanttChartDataSet.xlsx, processes it, and generates a Gantt chart.
+This file contains the code that reads the data from GanttChartDataSet.xlsx, processes it, and generates a Gantt chart.

 3. Run the Python Script:
 - In your command line, navigate to the project directory and run the following command: python buildAGanttChart.py